CarlAndrewPenaranda/plPinkProject/README.md

       - Geography
       - Foods and Drinks
       - Sports
+  - The quiz have 2 types of difficulties:
+      - Average
+      - Expert
   - Some questions will have hints provided respectively
-  - The score will be displayed after playing the quiz
+  - The score will be displayed after finishing each test
+  - Right answers can be viewed after finishing the quiz

   # IPO